alexheyd/atom-jump-to-import/README.md

 *Replacement package for the `ember-import-navigator` Atom package.*

+Contributions and Pull Requests are welcome.

+## Limitations
+- `package.json` required at root of project
+  - used to figure out the project name to use when converting magic paths to the real file path
+- only opens JS files (for now)

+## Features
+- Jump to imported file from path, variable name, or method name
+- Custom path overrides
+- `babel-plugin-module-resolver` support: loads path overrides from project's `.babelrc`
+- Multiple project root folder support
+- Supports multi-line destructured `import` statements
+- Ability to disable custom path overrides and `.babelrc` overrides

+## Usage
-Press CTRL+ALT+E with the cursor on a CommonJS `import` path, the `import` variable, or a method on the imported namespace to open that file and jump to the relevant method, if applicable.
+Press CTRL+ALT+E with the cursor either on a CommonJS `import` path, or the imported namespace, or a method on the imported namespace to open that file and jump to the relevant method, if applicable.
 For functions declared in the same file, it uses Atom's native `Symbols View` package.

-## Example
+### Example
 With the following `import` line:

 ```javascript